drug-design/course/docs/chapters/structure-activity-relationships.md

     ![](https://media.drugdesign.org/course/structure-activity-relationships/c2_NAr_replace_H_f3.png){: loading=lazy }
 #### Example 1: Imidazoles and Oxazoles

-The SAR in this example indicates that the N-H group may form a hydrogen bond with the receptor site.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-1-imidazoles-oxazoles-5390a62f'><i class='fa fa-play' aria-hidden='true'></i></button>The SAR in this example indicates that the N-H group may form a hydrogen bond with the receptor site.
 Other changes including the volume and physico-chemical properties of the molecules such as the polar surface area, basicity, hydrophobicity, solubility, solvation etc... must also be envisaged.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.